 One concern is that the obtained anonymization cost may no longer be optimal.
 To see why, consider cases when the best way to anonymize location l by server 1 is to issue a cloak that spans the jurisdiction of server 1 and its neighboring server 2.
-Since server 1 does not have access to the requests and location database in server 2, it will use a different, larger cloak, completely contained within its own jurisdiction.
-However these cases occur only on the border of jurisdictions, and the case when the spanning cloak is unavoidable requires very low population density at the borders.
+Since server 1 does not have access to the location database in server 2, it will use a different, larger cloak, contained within its own jurisdiction.
+However such cases occur only on the border of jurisdictions, and requires very low population density at the borders.
 We therefore expect only a minimal divergence from the optimal cost.
-We verify this expectation experimentally in Section VI-D, showing that the system throughput can be effectively increased as more servers are added, while the cost remains within 1% of the optimum.
+We verify this experimentally in [12], showing that the system throughput can be effectively increased as more servers are added, while the cost remains close to optimum (within 1% of the optimum for 4k servers).